ryanckhung/express-docker-demo/README.md

 11. The exec command will allow us to run a command in a running container.
 the following command run the "touch /tmp/test" command inside the running container
 ### `docker exec -d flask-tutorial touch /tmp/test`

+12. running command in the executing container docker exec -it <container name> <command to run>
+docker exec -it price-api touch /contains_your_price_data/from_price_api.txt docker exec -it price-api ls /contains_your_price_data